Halo-Lab/eleventy-plugin-workbox/README.md

 > Note: if you will also use [`afterBuild` event](https://www.11ty.dev/docs/events/#afterbuild) to write some logic, be sure that your plugin is added before this plugin.
 Otherwise there may be inconsistencies in cached resources, if your plugin somehow changes them.

+4. It precaches URLs as absolute from root of site.
+It is very handy when Eleventy makes many directories for HTML files and you have only one place for each type of asset.

 ## Word from author

 Have fun! ✌️